 So called “paleo-conservatives” embrace foreign policy restraint, but hold that society should be more-or-less exclusively premised upon Christian, Western-European norms and values (often because they inappropriately conflate pluralism with relativism)–in the process providing cover for people who are xenophobic or intolerant with regards to immigration and diversity.
 Many associated with this line of thinking view with suspicion and (sometimes) contempt attempts by non-WASPs to form enclaves to protect or promote indigenous identities—generally holding that minorities have a duty to integrate with the prevailing order instead…a convenient position to take insofar as this order happens to reflect one’s own values and interests.

-The self-described “neo-conservatives” are less concerned about social issues, but embrace progressive absolutism in terms of foreign policy and national security.
-They hold that it is the responsibility of the national government to protect and advance America’s unipolar world order by virtually any means–to include forcibly spreading liberalism around the world, destroying incompatible systems and institutions, and surveilling and disrupting internal dissent by means of pervasive law enforcement and homeland security apparati–deploying Manichean narratives to portray any skepticism of, or resistance to, their agenda as dangerously naïve or outright traitorous.
+The self-described “neo-conservatives” are less concerned about social issues, but embrace progressive absolutism in terms of free markets and trend toward authoritarianism in foreign policy and national security matters.
+They hold that it is the responsibility of the national government to protect and advance America’s unipolar world order by virtually any means–to include forcibly spreading liberalism around the world, destroying incompatible systems and institutions, and surveilling and disrupting internal dissent by means of pervasive law enforcement and homeland security apparati–all the while deploying Manichean narratives to portray any skepticism of, or resistance to, their agenda as dangerously naïve or outright traitorous.

 For the sake of political expediency, most conservative libertarians seem to have affiliated themselves with one of these camps (according to their priorities).
 But more generally, libertarians tend to overemphasize individualism and a universalized, albeit minimal government—with a singular streamlined set of rules.
 Classical conservativism emphasizes communities instead, and perhaps its fullest realization would be a legally pluralistic system which empowers groups of likeminded citizens to formally arrange themselves as they see fit—to include radically different economic, legal and political processes within their domains–ensuring that all citizens can live in a society which reflects their interests and values, rather than being forced into the zero-sum game of secularism (over who gets to define the supposedly neutral position).
 Perhaps the closest libertarian approximation of this view is captured in Robert Nozick’s seminal Anarchy, State and Utopia.